Coffee & Connections

 5325 Langford Ave NW, Concord, NC 28027

-Dawn serves as an instructor with the S.O.A.R.
-Program, where she teaches culinary and customer service skills through hands-on experience in the campus Bistro.
-Her work helps students develop real-world job skills while building confidence and independence.
+Instructor with the S.O.A.R.
+Program spoke about the culinary and customer service skills individuals learn through hands-on experience in the campus Bistro.

 May Event